 The final important thing to understand about SNMP is that the features available in different versions of the protocol vary widely, especially when it comes to security.

 The first version of SNMP—SNMPv1—offers weak security features.
 Under SNMPv1, managers can authenticate to agents without encryption when requesting information.
 That means anyone with access to the network could run “sniffing” software to intercept information about the network.
 It also means an unauthorized device can easily pretend to be a legitimate manager when controlling the network.

-SNMPv2, which appeared in 1993, offered some security enhancements but it was supplanted in 1998 by SNMPv3, which remains the most recent version of the protocol and the most secure.
+SNMPv2, which appeared in 1993, offered some security enhancements, but it was supplanted in 1998 by SNMPv3.
+Version three remains the most recent version of the protocol and the most secure.

 SNMPv3 makes data encryption possible.
 It also allows admins to specify different authentication requirements on a granular basis for managers and agents.
 This prevents unauthorized authentication and can optionally be used to require encryption for data transfers.

 The bottom line is that, while the security issues in SNMPv1 earned SNMP a bad name in some circles, SNMPv2 and especially SNMPv3 solved those problems.
 The newer versions of SNMP provide an up-to-date, secure way to monitor the network.